mkorchuck/martakorczak.com/content/authors/admin/_index.md

 ---
 ## Cześć!
-Welcome to my website.
-I am a PhD candidate in Economics at European University Institute in Florence.
+I am a PhD candidate in Economics at the European University Institute in Florence.
 My supervisors are [David K. Levine](http://www.dklevine.com/david.htm) and [Alessandro Tarozzi](https://sites.google.com/site/alessandrotarozzi/home).\
-I use micro-econometric and experimental tools, as well as microeconomic theory, to answer questions from public economics (municipal development, health, education), political economy of media, and gender.\
+I am an applied microeconomist studying the intended and unintended effects of public policy, particularly for economically and socially vulnerable populations.
+My research combines micro-econometric methods, survey and experimental approaches, and economic theory to address policy-relevant questions in public economics and political economy.
 \
-In the past I worked at the Polish central bank and at the International Monetary Fund in Warsaw.
-Then, I went to Barcelona to train as an applied microeconomist and I continued my path in academia as a PhD student in Florence.
-During my PhD, I visited SciencesPo in Paris and George Mason University in Washington, DC.
+During my doctoral studies, I was a visiting researcher at Sciences Po and George Mason University.
+Prior to joining the PhD, I worked at the National Bank of Poland and the International Monetary Fund in Warsaw.